 What is SharePoint Claims Authentication?

-The claims-based identity is an identity model in Microsoft SharePoint Foundation 2010 and SharePoint Server 2010 that includes features such as authentication across users of Windows-based systems and systems that are not Windows-based, multiple authentication types, stronger real-time authentication, a wider set of principal types, and delegation of user identity between applications.
+The claims-based identity is an identity model in Microsoft SharePoint that includes features such as authentication across users of Windows-based systems and systems that are not Windows-based, multiple authentication types, stronger real-time authentication, a wider set of principal types, and delegation of user identity between applications.

 Claims-based identity is based on the user obtaining a security token that is digitally signed by a commonly trusted identity provider and contains a set of claims.
 Each claim represents a specific item of data about the user such as his or her name, group memberships, and role on the network.
 Claims-based authentication is user authentication that utilizes claims-based identity technologies and infrastructure.
 Applications that support claims-based authentication obtain the security token from the user and use the information within the claims to determine access to resources.
 No separate query to a directory service like Active Directory is needed.